zextras/tech-doc/source/_includes/_multiserver-installation/srv3.rst

 .. srv3 - MTA - mailsystem

-On this node, install the packages
+On this node we install the MTA, which is the actual software which sends and receives emails.

 .. tab-set::